MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 Due to computational constraints, I limited the scope of the project to a subset of engines that experienced a failure mode that affects both the low pressure turbine and the high pressure turbine efficiency.
 All of the units used in my project experience this specific type of failure mode.
 With the 18 engines I used for training, it contained over 11 million rows of sensor and flight condition data.

 ## Data Preprocessing
+<a name="data-preprocessing"></a>
 **Preprocessing Code:** [Click Here!](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/preprocessing.ipynb)

 I chose to fully preprocess and save the transformed datasets to avoid additional computational overhead during training.
 To be compatible as input for the neural networks, the y labels were extracted and the x features were reshaped as (# of samples, 30, 18), representing 30 second windows of 18 features.
-The 30-second windows were created using overlapping segments, a new window starting every 10 seconds, meaning there is a slight overlap between each windows.
-This process converted approximatly 11.5 million seconds of data into 1.15 million 30-second time windows.
+The 30-second windows were created using overlapping segments, a new window starting every 10 seconds, meaning there is a slight overlap between each window.
+This process converted approximately 11.5 million seconds of data into 1.15 million 30-second time windows.
 The 30-second training windows were then randomized and split into training and validation sets, with 10% being used for validation.
 Here is a list of steps taken to preprocess the data:

 1. Extract the correct y labels and x features from the DS02-006 and DS03-012 h5 files and combine them into one dataframe.
 2. Split into training and testing sets. (units 13, 14, 15 from DS03-012)